-As an upgrade to previous models, it tried to capture inflation expectations by estimating an inflation function, then inserting this into the macroeconomic model (after adjusting the variables by one period).
-The system was estimated following an ECM approach, through an Engle-Granger 2-step procedure.
-Following the LSE tradition, the method adopted applied a battery of diagnostic tests (for non-normality, serial correlation, and heteroskedasticity) to help ensure the robustness of each equation.
+As an upgrade to previous models, it tried to capture inflation expectations by estimating an inflation function and inserting this into the macroeconomic model (after adjusting the variables by one period).
+The system was estimated following an ECM approach through an Engle-Granger 2-step procedure.
+Following the LSE tradition, the method applied a battery of diagnostic tests for nonnormality, serial correlation, and heteroskedasticity to help ensure the robustness of each equation.

-The NEDA-QMM had been used to simulate fiscal policy scenarios for consideration by the interagency Development Budget Coordinating Committee (DBCC) as well as provide empirical support to policy recommendations made by NEDA to Congress.
+The NEDA-QMM was used to simulate fiscal policy scenarios for consideration by the interagency Development Budget Coordination Committee (DBCC) and provide empirical support to policy recommendations made by NEDA to Congress.
 It was last revised and updated in the late 2000s.
-The last known version of the model (Bautista, Mariano, and Bawagan, 2009) dropped the cointegration methodology and estimated the model equations using simple OLS.
-While losing the advantages of an ECM approach in dealing with nonstationary macroeconomic data, the model tried to adhere to modern macroeconomic general equilibrium analysis and provide a stronger theoretical basis for the modeling of inflation expectations.
+The last known version of the model (Bautista et al. 2009) dropped the cointegration methodology and estimated the model equations using simple OLS.
+While losing the advantages of an ECM approach in dealing with nonstationary macroeconomic data, the model tried to adhere to modern macroeconomic general equilibrium analysis and provided a stronger theoretical basis for modeling inflation expectations.
 The revision/update had 48 behavioral equations and 56 identities.